fluent/fluent-plugin-grok-parser/README.md

 </source>
 ```

-You can also use Fluentd v0.12 style:
+For Fluentd v0.12, use following style:

 ```aconf
 <source>